 It overlooks the Tiber and there are lots of souvenir stalls along the river bank with a selection of human statues too when we visited.

 Just when we were all feeling rather hot and grumpy, Ed paused at the square in front of the castle and said: “I’ve been here before!”
 Thanks to Assassin’s Creed (and I’d never thought I’d say those four words) it turned out that Ed had already explored Renaissance Rome thoroughly via PlayStation and had climbed most of its principal buildings.
-With renewed interest we walked around the castle and found the other side was surprisingly peaceful and shady.
+With renewed interest we walked around the castle and found some green space on the other side that was surprisingly peaceful and shady.

 We didn’t feel up to it after our marathon walk through the Vatican but there’s a museum of weapons inside Castel Sant’Angelo which Assassin followers might find interesting.
 As well as a terrace with fabulous views of Rome and the Tiber.